1. Corporate information

 2.5 Financial instruments Classification:

-The Company classifies its financial assets in the following measurement categories: - Those to be measured subsequently at fair value (either through other comprehensive income, or through the Statement of Profit and Loss), and those measured at amortised cost.
+The Company classifies its financial assets in the following measurement categories: - Those to be measured subsequently at fair value (either through other comprehensive income, or through the Statement of Profit and Loss), and those measured at amortized cost.
 The classification depends on the Company's business model for managing the financial assets and the contractual terms of the cash flows.
 For assets measured at fair value, gains and losses will either be recorded in the Statement of Profit and Loss or other comprehensive income.
 For investments in debt instruments, this will depend on the business model in which the investment is held.
 For investments in equity instruments, this will depend on whether the Company has made an irrevocable election at the time of initial recognition to account for the equity investment at fair value through other comprehensive income.
 The Company reclassifies debt investments when and only when its business model for managing those assets changes.

 Initial recognition and measurement